iamkarthikbk/eudyptula/README.md

 Remember to use your ID assigned in the subject line when responding to this task, so that I can figure out who to attribute it to.

-If you forgot, your id is "a24a6bdd6a14".
+If you forgot, your id is "YOUR_ID".
 But why do I repeat myself?
 Of course you know your id, you made it through the first task just fine with it.

-#Task 03

 This is Task 03 of the Eudyptula Challenge
 ------------------------------------------